Quagga/quagga/HACKING.md

-This itemised commit messages allows reviewers to have confidence that the author has self-reviewed every line of the patch, as well as providing reviewers a clear index of which changes are intended, and descriptions for them (C-to-english descriptions are not desirable - some discretion is useful).
+This itemised commit messages allows reviewers to have confidence that the author has self-reviewed every line of the patch, as well as providing reviewers a clear index of which changes are intended, and descriptions for them (C-to-english descriptions are not desirable—some discretion is useful).
 For short patches, a per-function/file break-down may be redundant.
 For longer patches, such a break-down may be essential.
 A contrived example (where the general discussion is obviously somewhat